Masters of Evil1 of 27

 Witty, charming and tragic as the reigning God of Mischief, Loki is a perpetual fan favorite no matter what side he's on. –– Sherri L. Smith

-The Vulture tops our list because he oozes sheer menace.
+The Vulture comes close to the top of our list because he oozes sheer menace.
 At first you sort of buy into Adrian Toomes' blue-collar criminal shtick, when he opines that big shots like Tony Stark have driven him to this life of crime.
 After all, he has a family to feed, right?
 But all that potential Robin Hood antihero sympathy goes out the window when you watch him disintegrate one of his men in the heat of a disagreement.
 That vicious streak really comes out once he learns the identity of our "friendly neighborhood Spider-Man."

 But right before that in Homecomings's big twist (and one of Marvel's best), we learn that he's not an evil menace 24/7.
 Sometimes he's just a dad who seems genuinely pleased to meet her new friend.
 His secret identity is, in fact, a part-time regular guy.